Shaitown904/Windows-Server-Setup-AD-ADDS-Configuration-Client-Domain-Assignment/README.md

 # Project Objectives
-Goal: Setup a windows server with AD and ADDS configurations so that the server is the domain controller.
+Setup a windows server with AD and ADDS configurations so that the server is the domain controller.
 Configure and install a Windows 11 client and join it to the domain.

 # Project Steps
 1. Install and Configure Windows server 2022